PINTO0309/PINTO_model_zoo/458_YOLOv9-Discrete-HeadPose-Yaw/README.md

 This model addresses the following weaknesses of conventional HeadPose estimation models:

-The problems with existing models can be broadly divided into two categories: architecture problems and data problems.

 1. Breaks down quickly when the head is cut off outside the viewing angle
 2. Pitch direction estimation is very weak
 3. Estimated values ​​diverge around yaw +90° and -90°